Frequently Asked Questions

 Division of State Archives

-The browse search will produce results after the government type, entity name, and public body fields are completed.
+- The browse search will produce results after the government type, entity name, and Body fields are completed.
 However, when using the advanced search the "submit" button must be clicked to show results.

-How do I subscribe to a public body?
+- How do I subscribe to a Body?

-Subscription options for public bodies and individual notices available are RSS feed and Email.
+Subscription options for bodies and individual notices available are RSS feed and Email.

 RSS ("Rich Site Summary" or "Really Simple Syndication") is a format for delivering regularly changing web content to subscribers.
 Typically a user will subscribe to an RSS "feed" with a feed reader or RSS reader, though many email software programs also will use RSS feeds.
 Visit whatisrss.com for more information on RSS and various readers that you can use.